vijaypushkin/simple-swap-dapp/libraries/pushkin-simple-modals/README.md

 # Simple Modal

-This is a simple modal package for use with the Pushkin framework.
-It is designed to be used with the [Simple Swap DAPP](
+This is a simple react modal package.
+It is designed to be used with the [Simple Swap DAPP](../../apps/example/README.md)

+It uses native HTML dialog elements and is styled with TailwindCSS.

 ## Installation